Look Through Company (LTC) Advantages and Disadvantages

-- From a tax perspective it is "transparent" which means that profits and losses produced by the activity undertaken by the company is deemed for tax purposes to be profit or loss of the shareholder.
-There are various rules, some of complexity, imbedded within the LTC legislation including loss limitation rules, prohibition on declarations of shareholder salary and consequences on moving shares and exiting the LTC regime.
+- From a tax perspective it is "transparent", which means that profits and losses produced by the activity undertaken by the company are deemed for tax purposes to be profit or loss of the shareholder.
+There are various rules, some of complexity, embedded within the LTC legislation including loss limitation rules, prohibition on declarations of shareholder salary and consequences on moving shares and exiting the LTC regime.

 - There are restrictions on what companies can qualify for election into the LTC regime, which shortly stated include limits on the number of shareholders and restrictions on who the shareholders can be (i.e. only natural persons, trusts or other LTCs can be shareholders in an LTC).

 It is not unusual for us at GRA to hear about other advisors warning their clients against using LTCs.
 Often the arguments go something like this:

 - If you own the property personally you get to utilise the tax losses in just the same manner as if you owned it via an LTC.

 - Owning the property personally is simpler and you avoid the compliance and complexity of an LTC.